 If an instantiating type has the required properties, the whole of the generic should be ensured to be valid, whether actually used in the program or not.

-Preferably avoid, but at least carefully document, any ‘special cases’ where a generic is instantiated with a specific type doesn’t behave as it does for other types.
+Preferably avoid, but at least carefully document, any ‘special cases’ where a generic is instantiated with a specific type but doesn’t behave as it does for other types.

 6.42.6 Implications for standardization